hcosmographer/StoicismFAQ/advice.md

 There are many other relevant exercises as well; see the resources in the [resources section](./resources#wiki_descriptions_of_stoic_exercises).

-## What would a modern student of Stoicism do in my situation?
+## What would a student of Stoicism do in my situation?

 The skills of how to act in any given situation are generally outside the scope of Stoic philosophy: it does not say what actions are most likely to produce a given result, or predict the consequences (intended or not) of any given course of action.
 However, it *is* a part of Stoic philosophy to provide training in how to decide among given courses of action, given an understanding of what the consequences will be.